Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon HD 3870 X2 512MB should in theory be quite a bit superior to the GeForce GT 340 1GB in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon HD 3870 X2 512MB is 112% faster than the GeForce GT 340 1GB overall, due to its higher bandwidth. (explain)

-Pixel RateThe Radeon HD 3870 X2 512MB will be a lot (approximately 500%) more effective at FSAA than the GeForce GT 340 1GB, and will be able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon HD 3870 X2 512MB will be quite a bit (more or less 500%) more effective at full screen anti-aliasing than the GeForce GT 340 1GB, and also will be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison